flatironinstitute/dendro-old/doc/iaac_aws_batch.md

 Other useful CDK commands:
 - `cdk ls` - list all stacks in the app.
+- `cdk synth` to synthesize the CloudFormation template without deploying it.
 - `cdk diff` - compare deployed stack with current state.
 - `cdk destroy` - destroy the stack.
 - `cdk docs` - open CDK documentation.